 We recognize that the first step in creating a more equitable workplace is to understand where we are on the journey.
 We also recognize that our work is far from complete — there will never be a “mission accomplished.”

 Each year, we strive to increase transparency around our employee gender, ethnicity representation and pay equity data.
-This new data reveals progress — and that our work is far from over.
+This new data reveals progress — and that we need to do more.
+That’s why, in addition to data, we’re sharing our commitments to advance equity and belonging at Zillow in five key areas.

 Since 2016, we have increased the percent of women employees to 41.5%, while at the same time more than doubling our workforce from 2,472 at the end of the second quarter of 2016 to 5,344 today.
 Women leaders account for 34.6% of Director and above leaders today, up from 26% women leaders in 2016.